DavePearce/Homepage/content/publications/CPBV14_SLE.md

 DOI: "10.1007/978-3-319-11245-9"
 ---

-Proceedings of the 7th International Conference on Software Language Engineering (SLE)
+Proceedings of the 7th International Conference on Software Language Engineering (SLE).
+See the conference homepage [here](https://www.sleconf.org/2014/).